 Also, keep in mind that the penalties for planting evidence are substantial and invariably result in jail time.

 Right to Silence – Say Nothing

-At this point the police have arrived at your doorstep and suspect you of an offence and are about to commence their search.
+At this point, the police have arrived at your doorstep and suspect you of an offence and are about to commence their search.
 The search commences with you in tow showing the police officers around the house.
-You will be given your rights including your RIGHT TO SILENCE, which means you do not have to saying anything.
+You will be given your rights including your RIGHT TO SILENCE, which means you do not have to say anything.